-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Diffuse Cerebral Sclerosis, Schilder’s Disease or Myelinoclastic diffuse sclerosis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Diffuse Cerebral Sclerosis, Schilder’s Disease or Myelinoclastic diffuse sclerosis.

 Questions that will be directly addressed will include: